Skip to main content

 00:54:35:19 – 00:54:54:13

-And if you’d like to read the report, then the next slide here has a of a QR code of all leave up for you.
-We love you to read the data, show people the data, talk to them about and just, you know, maybe we can all tackle some of the problems together.
+And if you’d like to read the report, then the next slide here has a of a QR code I’ll leave up for you.
+We would love you to read the data, show people the data, talk to them about it and just, you know, maybe we can all tackle some of the problems together.
 Thank you, everyone.
-Enjoy the rest of the day and maybe see you around.
+Enjoy the rest of Anthropy and maybe see you around.

 Andy is a Senior Principal and a member of the global leadership team at Daggerwing Group.
 In his role, Andy serves as a source of strategic counsel to Executives of many of the world’s largest companies facing major business transformation challenges – from mergers, acquisitions, and spin-offs, to enterprise-level changes to culture, ways of working, and operating models.
 A specialist in the people side of change, Andy brings almost 20 years of experience helping drive Executive Alignment, leadership change readiness, and effective employee engagement to ensure change happens and sticks.
 Andy is an active speaker, thought leadership writer, and catalyst for service innovation within Daggerwing.
 In his spare time, he is on a quest to try every cheese the UK produces.